craftercms/docs/source/system-administrators/studio/studio-configuration.rst

 |

-See :ref:`studio-site-time-zone` for more information on how to customize site dates & times displayed on Studio UI
+See :ref:`studio-project-time-zone` for more information on how to customize site dates & times displayed on Studio UI

 .. _editable-mime-types: